 XCELERATORS ARE DIFFERENT FROM INNOVATORS OR DISRUPTORS.

 Being a large organisation used to help a lot.
 Investments in assets, access to talent, access to funding would create barriers to entry.
 This aided with many things including geographic expansion, leveraging large Research & Development budgets towards future breakthroughs and attracting the capital needed to progress company direction.

 Large corporations often had first insight to new information.
 Leaders at these companies today can be great at what they do, but it’s no good being a great captain of a battleship if its getting a bit run down and not sure where to direct it.
 Sometimes you need speedboats churning off to a new ‘growth island’ destination.

-With this information, big businesses are encouraging hanging out at business incubators, co-working spaces, collaboration with start-ups and hack-a-thons.
+With this information, corporate innovation has been encouraging hanging out at business incubators, co-working spaces, collaboration with start-ups and hack-a-thons.
 Everybody is talking up efforts on new business models, business transformation and disruption.
 A lot of this is lacking traction.
 Traction being revenue and profits.

-Making the right changes that are big enough and fast enough, will be less common, than more common.
+Making the right changes that are big enough and fast enough, is less common, than more common.
 The reality is there is so much more to do, with limited people able to direct a successful course.

 We see this in that Australia is not pulling its weight on innovation.
 Australia which should be well positioned to create disruption of its own isn’t working.
 We should have more companies shaking up the top tier.
 Australia ranks near the bottom of the 30 OECD (Organization for Economic Cooperation and Development) countries on commercialisation metrics.
 The 2015 Annual Innovation System report from the Office of the Chief Economist in Australia stated only 16% of Australian organisation are innovation high performers and 75% of Australian companies do not have an innovation mindset.